Sociology and Criminology BA (Hons)

 Where our graduates work

-Recent graduates are currently employed across sectors.
-In the private sector, graduates have worked in industries ranging from banking and finance to media.
-They also work in the public sector in areas such as education, the Civil Service, police and local authorities and in community and non-governmental organisations in the charitable and voluntary sector.
+Recent graduates are now employed in a range of private and public sector industries.
+Examples include banking, finance, media, education, the civil service, police local authorities and in community and non-governmental organisations in the charitable and voluntary sectors.

 Further study